akacase/sieve/README.md

 export ENDPOINT = "capsulecorp.org"
 ```

-This must not contain any protocol information, just a DNS record, kinda.
+This must not contain any protocol information, just a DNS record, without the `.`

 **sieve** requires two other important pieces of information to run correctly:

-a **secret** to symmetrically encrypt the payload it's trying to blast out
+a **secret** to symmetrically encrypt the payload it's trying to blast out:

 ```haskell
 secret :: String